Morrisville News and Citizen

-The News & Citizen is a weekly newspaper with a circulation of 13,500 based in Morrisville in the U.S. state of Vermont.
+The News & Citizen is a weekly newspaper with a circulation of 13,500 based in the U.S. state of Vermont.
 It covers Lamoille County — the towns and villages of Morristown and Morrisville, Cambridge, Jeffersonville, Belvidere, Waterville, Johnson, Eden, Elmore, Hyde Park and Wolcott, plus Greensboro, Craftsbury and Hardwick, Vermont.

 Early history

 In 1881 the News and Citizen was created when the Vermont Citizen (Morrisville, 1873 - 1881) and the Lamoille News (Hyde Park, 1877-1881) were combined.
 L. Halsey Lewis (publisher until 1922) and Henry C. Fisk were responsible for the consolidation.